wag1twat/app-core/src/hooks/usePaging/hook.md

 usePaging is for server pagination.

 This pagination supports page listing, navigation through increment or decrement of page number or hard setting of page number.
-There is support for switching pagination pages via function calls [nextPaginationPage | prevPaginationPage].
+There is support for switching pagination pages via function calls [nextPagingPage | prevPagingPage].

 usePaging also returns other useful properties for your web applications.